 How can big should your daily calorie deficit be?

-This is an extremely difficult question to answer because, you guessed it, everyone is different.
-The size of calorie deficit you should apply to yourself per day in order to lose weight depends on a number of factors.
+This is a complicated question to answer because, you guessed it, everyone is different.
+The size of calorie deficit you should apply to yourself per day to lose weight depends on several factors.